hodaya-mironi/Anomaly-detector-web-app/README.md

 ![image](https://user-images.githubusercontent.com/71708182/120106597-57df2980-c166-11eb-9072-7e0a38f307f5.png)

-After we have done the algorithm detect there is a LOADER which basically it loads (spinner that rotates) until the display returns from the server and then we have two scroll zones down:
+After we have done the algorithm detect there is a LOADER which basically loads (spinner that rotates) until the display returns from the server and then we have two scroll zones down:
 ```
 1. All the anomalies points
 2. Features that were anomalies - any feature that was anomalie in front of the correlative feature on it - appears in the graph shown